-I was trained as a certified Irlen screener.
-Until recently, Irlen syndrome was not on my radar.
+I was recently trained as a certified Irlen screener.
+Until recently, Irlen syndrome was not on my professional radar.
 Helen Irlen found that many people have difficulties processing visual information in the brain.
 Some of the symptoms are eye strain, headaches, difficulty with reading comprehension, and poor depth perception.
 Of course, anytime a child struggles with vision or has weaknesses, his self-esteem may be impacted.
 Irlen syndrome causes sensitivity to different types of lighting.
 Sensitivity to fluorescent lighting, sunlight, or glare are common complaints of someone suffering from Irlen Syndrome.
 To help make life more comfortable, special colored overlays or even filtered glasses are prescribed for optimal comfort.
 The results may be amazing!
 For more information, visit www.Irlen.com.
-There’s a self-test and the screen even changes colors while on the site for the reader to try out how color affects reading while on the site.
+There’s a self-test and the screen even changes colors while on the site in order for the reader to try out how color affects reading while on the site.

-Next, here are some tips you can try today for light sensitivity:
+Here are some tips you can try today for light sensitivity:

 · Print worksheets and homework on pastel paper.
 This is commonly found in office supply stores.
-Try copying the same worksheet on each of the colored papers to determine which color you/your child prefers.
+Try copying the same worksheet on each of the colored papers in order to determine which color you/your child prefers.
 Sometimes glaring white paper is too intense for our eyes.

 · Use natural lighting in the school or homework area.
 Turn off overhead fluorescent lighting.

 · Magnifying reading strips help to focus on the lines that are being read and help alleviate the stress and overwhelming visual input when reading a long passage in a book.

 · If fluorescent lighting must be used, permit students to use a hat with a brim to decrease brightness.